Patrick-Apilukpuvadol/word_guessing/Readme.md

 - Function that the program will randomly select from a list of words provided and will display the amount of letters in underscores " _ "

+02/05/2023

+- Still triying to figure out the requirements text document and how to auto generate it.
+- Imported the Random function into the main game and implemented into program so game will choose random word from listed options.
+- At the moment only have number of guesses for user list down as a number.
+Want to implement graphics like hangman where it will show each portion of the hangman as the user guesses the incorrect letter.
+-